zakk-h/vlp/src/pages/help.md

 The app includes some alternate map views, which occasionally can be useful:

-- [Map of Burk County][link-mapburke] for looking around the park's surrounding area
+- [Map of Burke County][link-mapburke] for looking around the park's surrounding area
 - [Map with Measuring Tool][link-mapmeasure] for measuring path distances on the map

 ## Offline Use